 Puma Speed 300 Ignite Review Facts

 The PumaSpeed 300 Ignite running shoes are a cool product that has a lot to offer to runners looking for a light and springy running experience.
 The shoes utilize proprietary Ignite foam that creates that springy feel while running at high speeds.
 They come with a pretty casual look and won’t look like most other running shoes do, especially when choosing one of the more casual color schemes to get on the shoe.
 There are plenty of runners that are really going to love this set of shoes, while some will absolutely hate them.
-Read on to find out which camp you fall in and whether or not these unique shoes are the right ones for you.
+Read on to find out which camp you fall in and whether or not these unique running shoes are the right ones for you.

 Speed 300 Ignite comes equipped with a very capable Evertrack outsole.
 This heavy tread design creates good solid gripping power in a wide range of conditions.
 The huge amount of rubber contact offers excellent holding power during asphalt, pavement and smooth surface running, but the rougher tread sections provide enough traction for loose running surfaces as well.
 The outsole also features a red section known as Forever Foam, that provides a nice cushion

 in the heel area if you’re a heel striker.